janymuong/vb_basics/README.md

 2. [**ICS2209Lab01App**](./ICS2209Lab01App/): an application developed at the start of `ICS2209`.
 This project includes features such as form controls and functionality like loading a form from another form.

+3. [HeFits](./HeFits/): this is a Health and Fitness Tracking System designed to help individuals monitor and manage their health and fitness goals effectively.
+It's the final project for this courseware. [`More Info`](./HeFits/README.md)

 ## Project Structure